2018 Czech presidential election debates: Horáček/Topolánek Duel

 defeat Miloš Zeman.
 Topolánek then noted that Horáček is too emotional.
 Topolánek mentioned that he left politics 8 years ago.
-Horáček then mentioned affairs linked to Topoláneks cabinet and stated that many public orders didn't go through tender.
+Horáček then mentioned affairs linked to Topoláneks cabinet and stated that many public orders did not go through tender.
 Topolánek replied that Horáček is very wrong and stated that orders underwent tender but were criticised for its price.
 Horáček stated that he opposes hard core of European Union and is against migrant quotas.
-Topolánek stated that the Czech Republic doesn't have an alternative to European Union but it is visible that the European nion goes somewhere where the Czech Republic doesn't want to go.
+Topolánek stated that the Czech Republic does not have an alternative to European Union but it is visible that the European Union goes somewhere where the Czech Republic does not want to go.
 Horáček then attacked Topolánek for law about Solar panels.
-Topolánek stated that the problem showed up during Jan Fischer's Cabinet and he wasn't even a member of parliament at the time.
+Topolánek stated that the problem showed up during Jan Fischer's Cabinet and he was not even a member of parliament at the time.
 He stated that Jan Fischer failed to solve the problem.
 There is a survey on Twitter and Facebook to decide who won the debate.
 Topolánek received more votes on Twitter while Horáček received more votes on Facebook.